Skip to content

 Introduction

 The market offers a wide range of extracellular vesicles (EVs) isolation products, but their lack of standardization is a concern.
-Therefore, it is important to carefully assess the quality of the EVs obtained using these products.
+Therefore, it is important to carefully assess the quality of the EVs obtained using these products to patent the ideal method.
 In this study, we compared the EXOCIB kit with the ultracentrifuge method, which is considered the gold standard for small EV isolation.

 Methods